Wikipedia community: Motivation

+Also in 2014, a study of edits made to health-related Wikipedia articles conducted by researchers at University College London was published.
+The study found that contributors were motivated to edit health-related articles to correct errors and bring them up to professional standards, out of a sense of care and responsibility, when it seemed that no one else was interested in a particular article.
+The most common motivation was the desire to learn and then share this knowledge with others, which became a source of personal fulfillment for many, despite some negative experiences such as hostility and unfriendliness.
+One participant explained 'When people are hiding behind anonymity, they become a lot less nice.
+And on Wikipedia, we already have a significant issue with civility problems.'
+However, this was also seen by others as necessary.

-Editors of Wikipedia have given personal testimonials of why they contribute to Wikipedia.
-A theme of these testimonials is the enjoyment that editors may get from contributing to Wikipedia and being part of the Wikipedia community.
+Editors of Wikipedia have given personal testimonials of why they contribute to Wikipedia's content.
+A theme of these testimonials is the enjoyment that editors may get from contributing to Wikipedia's content and being part of the Wikipedia community.
 Also mentioned is the potential addictive quality of editing Wikipedia.
 Gina Trapani of Lifehacker said "it turns out editing an article isn't scary at all.
 It's easy, surprisingly satisfying and can become obsessively addictive."
 Jimmy Wales has also commented on the addictive quality of Wikipedia, saying "The main thing about Wikipedia ... is that it's fun and addictive".

 Wikipedians sometimes award one another "barnstars" for good work.
 These personalized tokens of appreciation reveal a range of valued work extending beyond "simple editing" to include social support, administrative actions, and types of articulation work.
 The barnstar phenomenon has been analyzed by researchers seeking to determine what implications it might have for other communities engaged in some collaborations.
+Since 2012, the Wikipedia page curation interface has included a tab offering editors a "WikiLove" option for giving barnstars and other such awards to other editors "as a reward for carefully curated work".
+WikiLove has been described as "an immaterial P2P reward mechanism" that substitutes for a formal reputation-valuing system on the site.